fin-cli/handbook/references/behat-steps/then-stdout-stderr-should-not-be-a-number.md

 ```
 Scenario: My example scenario
-  Given a WP installation
+  Given a FIN installation
-  When I run `wp post list --format=json`
+  When I run `fin post list --format=json`
   Then STDOUT should not be a number
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***